Dangerous (Michael Jackson song): Chart performance

 Although it has not been released as a single, "Dangerous" entered music charts in mid-2009 after Jackson's death in June.
 The track debuted at its peak position, number seventy eight, on the Swiss Singles Chart for the week of July 12, 2009.
 The song also peaked at number ninety nine on the German Singles Chart for the week of July 13, 2009.
 "Dangerous" only remained on the two countries chart for one week.

 Remixes

-Roger Sanchez, who previously remixed Jam and Don't Stop 'Til You Get Enough, was once again commissioned to create several remixes of the song in time for its release as a single in early 1994, but after the single was cancelled, all of the remixes were shelved.
-Eventually, a few of Sanchez' remixes saw the light of day on releases of the 1997 single Blood on the Dance Floor, the first single from Jackson's remix album Blood on the Dance Floor: HIStory in the Mix.
-Regardless, the majority of Sanchez' original remixes remain unreleased, and are only available on a rare digital audio tape distributed among label executives.
+Roger Sanchez, who previously remixed "Jam" and "Don't Stop 'Til You Get Enough", was commissioned to create several remixes of the song in time for its release as a single, but after the single was cancelled, all of the remixes were shelved.
+Eventually, a few of the remixes saw the light of day on releases of the 1997 single "Blood on the Dance Floor", the first single from Jackson's remix album Blood on the Dance Floor: HIStory in the Mix.
+One of the remixes, "Roger's Rough Dub", was to be included on a bonus disc of the expanded edition of Dangerous, which was eventually shelved.
+The majority of Sanchez' original remixes remain unreleased, and are only available on a rare digital audio tape distributed among label executives.